-This article describes how you can configure Cloud Identity or G Suite to use Active Directory as IdP and authoritative source.
+This article describes how you can configure Cloud Identity or Google Workspace to use Active Directory as IdP and authoritative source.

-The article compares the logical structure of Active Directory with the structure used by Cloud Identity and G Suite and describes how you can map Active Directory forests, domains, users, and groups.
+The article compares the logical structure of Active Directory with the structure used by Cloud Identity and Google Workspace and describes how you can map Active Directory forests, domains, users, and groups.
 The article also provides a flowchart that helps you determine the best mapping approach for your scenario.

 This article assumes that you're familiar with Active Directory.